Bomber’s brother gets 55 years for Manchester concert attack

 Hashem Abedi, 23, had denied helping plan the attack at Manchester Arena but was found guilty of murder, attempted murder, and conspiring to cause explosions.
 His sentencing had been postponed due to travel restrictions during the coronavirus pandemic.

-His elder brother Salman Abedi, who set off the bomb, died in the May 22, 2017, bombing at the end of the concert, as fans – including thousands of children and young people – were leaving the pop star’s show.
+His elder brother Salman Abedi set off the bomb in the arena’s foyer at the end of the May 22, 2017 concert, as fans — including thousands of children and young people — were leaving the pop star’s show.
+He died in the explosion.

 Hashem Abedi refused to attend court for the two-day sentencing hearing, which heard powerful testimony from the families of the victims, many of whom fought back tears as they described their grief.